‘General Hospital’ Tuesday Spoilers: Willow Supports Michael & Obrecht’s Laughing At Valentin

 General Hospital spoilers tease that Tuesday’s episode is filled with can’t-miss drama.
 Sasha told Michael that she’s not really Nina’s daughter and this will cause chaos throughout Port Charles.
 Brad begged Julian to get rid of Obrecht, but she’s not going anywhere yet.
-Kim and Franco are getting frisky as Elizabeth is fighting to save her marriage and it looks like Cassandra is about to wreak havoc on the Haunted Star.
+Kim and Franco are getting frisky as Elizabeth is fighting to save her marriage, and it looks like Cassandra is about to wreak havoc on the Haunted Star.

 Michael thought he was prepared to hear Sasha’s secret, but once she revealed the truth, he was completely overwhelmed.
 General Hospital spoilers from the sneak peek posted on Instagram show that as he tries to wrap his head around this bombshell, Willow will see him and lend her support.

 Fans have been speculating for quite some time now that Willow and Michael may eventually find themselves drawn to one another romantically, despite her relationship with Chase.
-Michael and Willow have always been friendly and supportive of one another, but once the baby swap is revealed it’s not hard to imagine that the two would find that they can’t resist being together.
+Michael and Willow have always been friendly and supportive of one another, but once the baby swap is revealed, it’s not hard to imagine that the two would find that they can’t resist being together.

-As Michael copes with this stunning information General Hospital spoilers detail that Sasha and Valentin will have a heated conversation.
-He’s gone to great lengths to keep up this charade about Sasha and he won’t be happy that she’s not following his lead any longer.
+As Michael copes with this stunning information, General Hospital spoilers detail that Sasha and Valentin will have a heated conversation.
+He’s gone to great lengths to keep up this charade about Sasha, and he won’t be happy that she’s not following his lead any longer.

 Sasha will explode and tell Valentin to stay out of her business.
 Of course, her business really is his business, and Nina will come upon the two arguing and ask what she’s missed.